 With most of our projects, we’re always emphasizing how you should pay attention to finishing your seams – how you want the inside to look as nice as the outside.
 With a rag quilt, there’s no need.
 You actually want your seams to sew.
 A rag quilt is sewn together so the seams show on the outside.
 After washing and drying, the seams gently fray or ‘rag,' producing a very soft and cuddly feel.
 Our design features scalloped outer edges, also ragged, which creates a unique shape.
 All the adorable fabric comes from our friends at Fat Quarter Shop, and is in stock and ready to ship out to your sewing space.

 Babies need blankets.
-When my kids were small, I liked to think of my blanket collection as little baby drop cloths.
+When my kids were small, I liked to think of our blanket collection as little baby drop cloths.
 Because, just like painters, babies are often in need of their own little piece of clean real estate, which they can then destroy as they choose.
-In my mind, a cute baby blanket is always the perfect gift.
+In my mind, a cute blanket is always the perfect baby gift.
 Our adorable design is super fast and easy to make, especially if you have a ruffler attachment.

 Toasty.
 That’s what this big blanket is all about.
 We combined a plush Sherpa style faux fur with a rich faux suede: soft on one side, smooth on the other, and bound all around with the suede.
 The natural tones and classic Berber check give it the rustic look of a lumberjack jacket.
 But the only hard work ahead for this throw is keeping you toasty by the fire.
 Fabric Depot has a wonderful selection of both the sherpa and the faux suede.
 Check out the alternate combinations we put together for each of the Berber Check colors.